-New Jersey Roads - NJ Turnpike/I-95 - SB
+New Jersey Roads - I-95 and NJ Turnpike SB

-The second photo is over the truck lanes, because the car lanes have new exit BGS's, and if you click on the third photo you'll get a car-lane closeup of the gore BGS.
-These are all SB, ending in a rare black-background shield - although the rest of NJ loves those squares, the Turnpike never embraced them, as you can see from the rest of the signage on this page.
+The first photo is an artifact of camera shutter speed and the new VMS do all work, though Exit 6 is technically I-95 while in NJ.
+The third photo is over the truck lanes, because the car lanes have new exit BGS's.
+Although the rest of NJ loves black background shields, the Turnpike never embraced them, as you can see from the rest of the signage on this page.

 The SB counterpart to the Grover Cleveland service area.
-The only service area accessible to both sides is the Vince Lombardi, which is covered on the pages for the Eastern and Western Spurs and northern I-95.
+The only service area accessible to both sides is the Vince Lombardi, which is covered on the pages for the Easternly and Westerly Alignments and northern I-95.

 An old all-text sign on the Turnpike SB, replaced by now (but the new signs don't have Parkway shields either - curious, since the Turnpike Authority has merged with the Highway Authority).
 Courtesy HNTB.